rolemadelen/blog-v1/posts/blog/en-decision-fatigue.md

 When your morning alarm hits, you decide whether to hit that snooze button or not.
 You spend time thinking about your meals.
 You goto grocery and wonder around because you don't know what you really want - _should I get this for my lunch? for dinner?_.
 You also spend time in front of your wardrobe - _what should I wear today?_ And it goes on and on...

 But are all decisions same in terms of how important they are?
-Is a decision about '_what I should have as a breakfast_' equally important as '_should I goto college_'?
-Probabbly not.
+Is making a decision for '_what should I wear today_' equally important as '_Should I go abroad_'?.
+Probably not.

 This _thing_ that I'm trying to decide could be very tiny that nobody cares or it could be a massive one that can have a huge impact on my life.